 The media plays an important part in local democracy.
-In order to fulfil this role the media needs access to accurate, timely information about the affairs of Council.
+In order to fulfil this role the media needs access to accurate, timely information about the affairs of Council and the Methven Community Board.

-From time to time, individual members will be approached to comment on a particular issue either on behalf of Council, or as an elected member in their own right.
+From time to time, individual Board members will be approached to comment on a particular issue either on behalf of the Board, or in their own right.

-- The Mayor is generally the first point of contact regarding Council policy or community advocacy issues.
-If the Mayor is unavailable, matters will be referred to the Deputy Mayor or Chief Executive. - The Deputy Mayor acts as the Mayor's delegated spokesperson if the Mayor is unavailable. - No other elected member may comment on behalf of Council without having first obtained the approval of the Mayor. - The Chief Executive is generally the first point of contact regarding operational issues.
+- The Chairperson is generally the first point of contact regarding Methven Community Board decisions or community advocacy issues.
+If the Chairperson is unavailable, matters will be referred to the Deputy Chairperson or the Chief Executive. - The Deputy Chairperson acts as the Chair's delegated spokesperson if the Chair is unavailable. - No other Board member may comment on behalf of the Board without having first obtained the approval of the Chair. - The Chief Executive is generally the first point of contact regarding operational issues.
 The Chief Executive may refer the matter to an appropriate staff member.